Editing TV, Film and Digital Media

 Paul is a stalwart in the film and television industry.
 In 2007, he founded Director’s UK and in 2017 was honoured with a British Film Institute Fellowship

-"I'm very honoured to join these MAs at Salford University as Honorary Professor.
+"I'm very honoured to join these MAs at University of Salford as Honorary Professor.

 I began my working life just down the road at Granada TV in 1977, so this is an opportunity to maintain my links with the north west and to be able to encourage an exciting new generation of students into the industry."